Does groundnut (peanut) cause pimples and acne?

 Furthermore, the androgen hormone is linked to acne development.
 Males and females have androgen hormones like testosterone (with males having them in higher amounts), but increased production of the male hormone can trigger an increase in the skin's production of sebum.
 Too much sebum can clog the hair follicles, causing the formation of whiteheads or blackhead pimples.

-So even though evidence indicates that foods like groundnuts do not directly cause acne, we cannot rule out that diet may still play a role in worsening or reducing acne.
-So, it is best to consume groundnuts and other foods that may increase the risk of inflammation in moderate amounts.
+In summary, groundnuts do not directly cause acne, but they may indirectly contribute to acne or play a role in worsening it.
+It is best to consume groundnuts and other foods that may increase the risk of inflammation in moderate amounts.

 Is groundnut healthy?

 Groundnut is packed with nutrients that are healthy for you.
-Health benefits of groundnut include:
+Health benefits of groundnut include the following:

-- It has high protein content and can be a good addition for people that eat low-protein foods or vegetarians
+• Groundnut has high protein content and can be a good addition for people who eat low-protein foods or vegetarians

-People often use the terms "acne" and "pimples" interchangeably; they don't mean the same.
-The difference between acne and pimples is that acne is a disease, while pimples are among the symptoms of acne.
+People often use the terms "acne" and "pimples" interchangeably.
+But they don't mean the same thing.
+The difference between acne and pimples is that acne is a disease, while pimples are among its symptoms.
 This means that sometimes, the presence of a pimple can be an indication of an underlying acne condition.

 Acne occurs when dead skin cells and oil (sebum) clog together to form a plug in the skin's follicles.
 Such plugs contain bacteria that cause inflammation, which can lead to the appearance of small pimples on the face and other parts of the body, such as the back.

-Another difference between acne and pimples is that they often develop over a long period of time and last for a long time, while pimples usually form quickly and go away after a short while.
+Another difference between acne and pimples is that acne often develops over a long period of time and lasts for a long time, while pimples usually form quickly and go away after a short while.

-People with acne have a high risk of developing persistent pimples.
-This is because pimples are a symptom that often accompanies acne.
+People with acne are at a high risk of developing persistent pimples, which are a symptom often associated with acne.

 The main factors that cause acne include:

-Factors that can contribute to or worsen your acne or pimples include:
+Factors that can contribute to or worsens acne or pimples include:

 Here are things you can do to reduce the risk of developing pimples and acne: